Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Lines of pampas flowers make your garden look elegant and beautiful.
 But, at what cost?

 This easy-to-grow and easy-to-maintain grass is just that – ornamental and superficial.
-When you dig deep (literally), you will find that it is not meant to be a part of any garden.
+When you dig deep (literally), you will find that it is not meant to be a part of any garden, just like other weeds you have to remove, this one must go too.

 The invasive pampas flower has about 100,000 seeds which disperse and grow with ease all year round.
 This indicates that propagating only a small patch may also result in millions of seeds germinating far and wide.
 At the same time, uprooting it all becomes a test of anyone’s patience and endurance.